earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R03-vectors-and-subsetting-in-r.md

 ## Vectors and data types

 A vector is the most common data structure in `R`.
-A vector is defined as a a group of values, which most often are either numbers or characters.
+A vector is defined as a group of values, which most often are either numbers or characters.
 You can assign this list of values to an object or variable, just like you can for a single value.
 For example we can create a vector of animal weights: